Summer Institute of the George Washington University & ECPM

 Date and Location

 August 20-23, 2018

 School of Medicine and Health Sciences of George Washington University in Washington, D.C.

 Tuition Fee and Registration

-tba (reduced fee) for university employees and non for profit organisations
+CHF 2000 (standard course fee), reduced fee for university employees and non for profit organisations upon request

 Flight and Hotel